 It’s a concept that is preventing thousands of people from going to jail every year as a result of personal marijuana possession.
-It also boosts local and state economies, creates thousands of new jobs and helps put the food on the tables for around 211,000 families nationwide.
+It also boosts local and state economies, creates thousands of new jobs and helps put the food on the tables for more than 200,000 families nationwide.
 But are there any downsides to marijuana legalization that should be considered?

 Marijuana legalization itself seems to be working out in most of the states where this new way of life has taken hold.
 There are often concerns that legalizing the leaf will create a situation that will increase youth consumption, addiction rates and, in some exceptional cases, launch society into a downward spiral of apocalyptic decline.
 But the reality is, none of this seems to be happening.